alenia/planned-pooling/README.md

 `yarn lint`

+# Before you PR

+Make sure this passes type check and lint:
+`yarn type-check && yarn lint`

 # Deploying

 I deploy this on digital ocean, and I have an app set up to track changes to the `release` branch.
 Here's what I do to deploy: